lightspeedwp/lsx-blocks-old/readme.txt

 Contributors: feedmymedia
 Donate link: https://donate.lsdev.biz/
-Tags: lsx, Gutenberg blocks plugin, page builder, block editor Requires at least: 4.9
+Tags: lsx, Gutenberg blocks plugin, page builder, block editor Requires at least: 5.0
 Tested up to: 5.2.2
 Requires PHP: 7.0
-Stable tag: 1.0.0
+Stable tag: 1.0.1
 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

 The new Gutenberg editor is here, and with it comes the new block-based page builder.

 We have built these content blocks so you can simply drag and drop them into your editor, configure to your wishes and you are done!

 == Getting Started with LSX Blocks ==

-* Login to the backend of your Wordpress website.
+* Login to the backend of your WordPress website.
 * Navigate to the "Plugins" item in your dashboard.
 * Select "Add New".
 * Search for "LSX Blocks" in the plugin search bar.
 * Once you see the LSX Blocks plugin, select "Install".
 * Activate the plugin.
 * That's it, you can now make use of the LSX Blocks when building a new post or page!

 Looking for more information on setting up your individual blocks?
 Check out our [Block Documentation](https://lsx.lsdev.biz/documentation/blocks/) for a full breakdown on using the blocks.